Why do an apprenticeship?

 Anyone aged 16 or over is eligible to apply for an apprenticeship and there isn’t an age limit.
 With an estimated 400 different types of apprenticeship in the UK, many options are available and you should be able to pick an apprenticeship in the sector you’re interested in.

-A headstart in your career –
+A headstart for your career in finance –

 As you’re learning on the job and getting first hand training from people that are experts in their field, you should be able to gain the required knowledge and skills in the job you want.
 This is unlike university, where you’d usually have to graduate before you could start your first job in a relevant role.
 As an apprentice, you’ll also be able to achieve proper work experience and improve your skills, boosting your confidence and independence in the process.